 Secular Coalition for America founded (2002)

-At 7:00 a.m. on Sunday, November 3, 2002, the morning after the Godless Americans March on Washington, leaders of three of these organizations (the Atheist Alliance International, the Institute for Humanist Studies, and the Internet Infidels) met for breakfast at the Capitol Hilton in Washington, D.C. to set in motion the founding of the Secular Coalition for America (a name the organizations had agreed upon over e-mail in the weeks prior to the meeting).
+On Sunday, November 3, 2002, the morning after the Godless Americans March on Washington, leaders of three of these organizations (the Atheist Alliance International, the Institute for Humanist Studies, and the Internet Infidels) met for breakfast at the Capitol Hilton in Washington, D.C. to set in motion the founding of the Secular Coalition for America (a name the organizations had agreed upon over e-mail in the weeks prior to the meeting).
 Because of all these groups' status as 501(c)3 educational nonprofits with strict limits on lobbying activities, they made a decision to incorporate the Coalition as a 501(c)4 advocacy organization in order to facilitate, for the first time, unlimited lobbying on behalf of nontheistic Americans.
-A Corporate Charter was received from the state of Nevada on December 3, 2002 (the Coalition's official "birthday") and in 2003 by-laws were registered, naming the Secular Student Alliance as the 4th founding organization.
+A Corporate Charter was received from the state of Nevada on December 3, 2002 (the Coalition's official "birthday") and in 2003 by-laws were registered, with the Secular Student Alliance as the fourth founding organization.
 The Internal Revenue Service provided an Employee ID Number in February of 2005.

 The mission of the Secular Coalition for America is to increase the visibility and respectability of nontheistic viewpoints within the larger culture and to protect and strengthen secular government as the best guarantee of freedom for all.
 As resources allow, we will actively cooperate in projects that support our position, with priority given to political action initiatives and public relations opportunities.

-Also adopted and published prior to the founding meeting was a position statement:
+Also adopted was the following position statement:

 The Secular Coalition is committed to promoting reason and science as the most reliable methods for understanding the universe and improving the human condition.
 Informed by experience and inspired by compassion, we encourage the pursuit of knowledge, meaning, and responsible ethical codes without reference to supernatural forces.
 We affirm the secular form of government as a necessary condition for the interdependent rights of religious freedom and religious dissent.
 We come together as national freethought organizations to cooperate in areas of mutual interest and to support each other in our efforts to uphold separation between government and religion for the benefit of all within the nontheistic community.
 As resources allow, we will actively cooperate in projects that support our position, with priority given to political action initiatives and public relations opportunities.

-Pre-staff days (2002-5)
+Pre-staff days (2002-2005)

 The Board of Directors, led by president Herb Silverman, continued to meet at least twice a year, laying the foundation for later growth and operations.
 Advisory board members were selected and individuals within the Washington, DC lobbying community were consulted for guidance.